 How Social Pressure Influences These Skills

-Drug refusal skills help people—both addicted individuals and those who haven’t tried substances—to manage social pressure more easily.
+Drug refusal skills help people manage social pressure more easily.
 Social pressure comes in at least two different forms and is often a challenging situation for many to handle.
 As a result, it is critical to understand these concepts and how they can influence a person’s drug abuse.

 First of all, direct social pressure—such as somebody directly pressuring a friend to drink—is often hard to overcome.
 People inherently want to fit in with and please their friends and social connections.
-As a result, they may drink—even if they are trying to quit—or use other drugs.
+As a result, they may drink or use other drugs even if they don’t want to do it.
 This problem is often how many people start abusing substances in the first place.

 However, indirect social pressure is often more challenging to handle than direct pleas for drug use.
 For example, hanging out with people abusing cocaine—when trying to quit—often puts pressure on a person to abuse, even if their friends don’t ask them to use it.
 These behavioral and mental health situations are often very challenging and require specific treatment to manage.

 Improving Drug Refusal Skills

 The importance of drug refusal makes it necessary to know smart coping methods and techniques that enhance this process.
 Thankfully, there are many different methods available for this purpose.
-And while these refusal skills techniques are suggested for teens, they can be adapted to adult situations and provide individuals with the best chance of avoiding relapses and drug abuse:
+And while these drug refusal skills techniques are suggested for teens, they can be adapted to adult situations and provide individuals with the best chance of avoiding relapses and drug abuse.

 Often, people will accept good reasons for refusing drugs, such as “I need to be sober tomorrow for work.”
-It’s important to maintain a respectful, non-judgmental tone.
-The idea is to make it OK to refuse drugs without either of you feeling like you’ve let the other down.
+It’s essential to maintain a respectful, non-judgmental tone.
+The idea is to make it OK to refuse drugs without feeling like you’ve let others down.

 If people keep trying to push drugs, it is essential to remain persistent.
 Rudeness isn’t necessary, but persistence and confidence are critical.
 Be firm in your refusals and convey a sense of confidence when refusing drugs.
 You may have to repeat yourself more than once before they back off.